 Some foods are great sources for enzymes.

-- Pineapple has bromelain which helps with digesting protein, it is also good for inflammation, and hay fever.
+- Pineapple has bromelain which can help with digesting protein, it is may also be good for inflammation, and hay fever.

-- Raw honey contains enzymes that help break down protein and carbohydrates.
+- Raw honey contains enzymes that might help break down protein and carbohydrates.

-- Papain in papaya helps in protein digestion.
+- Papain in papaya can help in protein digestion.